AvanzaBank/astrix/doc/tutorial/part1.md

 }
 ```
 In the example we are using the `TestAstrixConfigurer` instead of the normal `AstrixConfigurer`.
-The `TestAstrixConfigurer` uses `AstrixConfigurer` behind the scenes, but it creates a configuration suitable for unittesting.
+The `TestAstrixConfigurer` uses `AstrixConfigurer` behind the scenes, but it creates a configuration suitable for unit testing.
 It also exposes some functionality not available using the regular `AstrixConfigurer` api, and disables api-descriptor scanning.
-Therefore we programmatically register api-descriptors for the api's intended to test.
+Therefore we programmatically register api-descriptors for the api's we intend to test.
 In the example the api under test depends on another api, `LunchRestaurantFinder`.
 The `TestAstrixConfigurer.addApi` allows us to register a mock for that api in the test.
 Since the creation of a AstrixContext is very fast and we stubbed out the single service dependency, this test will run at "unit test" speed.

 [Next: Part 2 - Service Binding](part2.md)